 Why do such a crazy thing?

-adapted for cycles of feast and famine.
+of feast and famine.
 Getting shredded is all part of the genetic plan.
-You can't just have the feast
+You can't enjoy the feast without the famine.

-more readily than fat people, and anything that accelerates that glacial process is greatly to be desired.
-Also, less adipose
+muscle more readily than fat people, and anything that accelerates that glacial process is welcome.
+Also, less adipose contributes

-tissue means better hormonal profile, including less aromatization of testosterone and greater tolerance for pigging
+to a better hormonal profile, including manliness/womanliness (less aromatization of testosterone) and greater tolerance for

 How on earth...?

-First, I started eating real human food.
+First, you must eat real human food.
 You know, the kind of stuff our ancestors ate for millions of years before the invention of the Twinkie.
 See

-Second, I started training with weights.
+Second, you must lift heavy weights.
 Being lean without muscle

 - Train reverse-pyramid style with maximum intensity but few sets, focusing on the Big Three